davidchang/davidandsuzi.com/_posts/2013-12-26-the-2013-seattle-marathon.md

 ---
 I had an awesome time at the Seattle Marathon on December 1st, a few weeks ago.

 It was my first marathon and I was very much ill-prepared.
 Two other guys from church signed up for it several months in advance and I had put in a little bit of training, but basically stopped around the same time our marathon training plan had us doing 12 miles.
 Around that time, I started feeling overwhelmed with different responsibilities between work, church, and marriage, and I couldn't do everything I wanted to do.
-I was only running once a week, and that was the long run I was doing with the other guys who also signed up.
-Since the marathon was my lowest priority, it got cut out.
+I was only running once a week, and that was the long run I was doing with the other guys who had signed up.
+Since the marathon was my lowest priority, it was the first to go.
 I stopped training and told myself that I would just run the half or something.
-When it hit November, I started thinking I would just go for it, even though I still didn't have any long runs under my belt (it was probably NCAA cross country championships going on).
-Even then, it wasn't until the preceding week that I actually made the time to run, and even then that was just 2 12 milers.
+When it hit November, I started thinking I would just go for it, even though I wasn't running any more than before.
+Even then, it wasn't until the preceding week that I actually made the time to run, and even then, that was just 2 12 milers.

-My reasons for running were:
+### My reasons for running

 - I know plenty of people who have taken up running lately, plenty of people who are faster than me.
-My cousin in Texas is winning races and doing ultras.
+My cousin in Texas is doing ultras and winning some of them.
 100 miles.
 Literally.
 But a lot of the emerging marathon culture, I feel, is to serve as a statement of what someone can achieve when they believe in themselves.
 I don't believe that and want to speak against that, to say "look at what God achieves and how great God is when I believe in Him.
 You might be running this race symbolically for yourself and for how awesome you think you are, but I am running this race symbolically for God and how awesome I think God is."

 - I enjoy running and doing a marathon had been one of my goals since running in high school.
-When I first started running in high school, I felt like God would reveal Himself to me in it, like the guy in Chariots of Fire who said that he runs because he feels God's pleasure by it.
+When I first started running in high school, I felt like God would reveal Himself to me in it, like that guy Eric Liddell in Chariots of Fire who said that he feels God's pleasure when he runs.

 - I think God sometimes uses physical means to teach spiritual ends; by running a distance much beyond myself, perhaps I could instill in myself a more disciplined and self-controlled character and a realization that God has made me to be strong and not timid in Him (like 2 Timothy 1:7, though I definitely think that is more about spiritual strength than physical or mental strength).
 Maybe I could fight sin with greater passion knowing that if God can enable me physically, how much more has He enabled me to overcome spiritually (Matthew 9:5)!